Antique 18th Century Russian Or Polish Officer Sword Sabre

 DETAILS: A cast in low relief gold gild brass stirrup hilt of typical hussar form with a solid knuckle bow with an integral thumb ring and a pair of langets finely chiseled in low relief with an intricate pattern and bulbous rear quillon.
 The wooden grip is covered with white sharkskin bounding and is covered by fluted back-strap rising up to form the bust of the Turk or Cossack with a muscular torso, shaved head, and long mustaches with his hands tie behind.
 The sides flanked by two heads of mythical monsters with open jaws.

 A beautiful superb quality slightly curved sturdy stall blade, certainly made by Caucasian - Georgian swordsmith, cut on each face with a broad full-length fuller enclosed on the edges by cut borders and adorned at the top with carved bud head and is accompanied by a short slender fuller along the back-edge

-Hand stitched leather scabbard mounted with a large shaped brass locket, chape engraved on both sides with a linear frame and foliage and band with loops for suspension.
+Hand-stitched leather scabbard mounted with a largely shaped brass locket, chape engraved on both sides with a linear frame and foliage and band with loops for suspension.

-A sword with similar elaborate brass hilts with the grip covered in white sharkskin were made in Russia and Poland in 18th century circa 1750 A.D.
+A sword with similar elaborate brass hilts with the grip covered in white sharkskin was made in Russia and Poland in the 18th century circa 1750 A.D.

 Please see the photos as they are a part of the description.

-An 18th century Imperial Russian swords with similar hilts are published in following books.
+18th-century Imperial Russian swords with similar hilts are published in the following books.